The string topology coproduct on complex and quaternionic projective space: Introduction

 and

-\end{thm} We use this result to compute the Goresky-Hingston product on $\CC P^n$ and $\HH P^n$, see Theorem \ref{theorem_gh_product}.
-A crucial point in the proof of Theorem \ref{theorem_coproduct} will be that the manifolds $\Gamma_k$ do not only serve as completing manifolds in the free loop space $\Lambda M$ but also as completing manifolds in the figure-eight space $\Lambda M\times_M \Lambda M$.
-The coproduct induces the transition from one situation to the other.
+\end{thm} We use this result to compute the Goresky-Hingston product on the manifolds $\CC P^n$ and $\HH P^n$, see Theorem \ref{theorem_gh_product}.

 This article is organized as follows.
 In Section \ref{sec_completing_manifolds} we introduce the notion of completing manifolds and discuss their relevance in Morse theory.
 The string topology coproduct is defined in Section \ref{sec_string_topology_cpr}.
-We define the completing manifolds for the free loop space of $\CC P^n$ and $\HH P^n$ in Section \ref{sec_k_cycles} and discuss their cohomology ring and the respective embeddings.
+We study the critical manifolds of the length functional in the free loop space and in the figure eight space in Section \ref{sec_k_cycles}.
+The completing manifolds are introduced in Section \ref{sec_construction_completing} and in Section \ref{sec_cohomology_completing} we discuss their cohomology ring.
 The computation of the string topology coproduct is then carried out in Section \ref{sec_computation}.
 Finally, in Section \ref{sec_cohomology} we use the results of the previous sections to compute the Goresky-Hingston product on $\CC P^n$ and $\HH P^n$.

+The proof of a central Lemma of Section \ref{sec_computation} is to be found in Appendix \ref{appendix_thom_class} and in Appendix \ref{appendix_cap} we discuss a relative version of the standard cap product which is used in the definition of the string topology coproduct.